-WHAT DOES AN ENDOCRINOLOGIST DO?
+WHAT IS ENDOCRINOLOGY and WHAT DOES AN ENDOCRINOLOGIST DO?

 Endocrinology is the study and treatment of disorders of the body’s internal hormonal secretions.